Oxford English Dictionary

 The Oxford English Dictionary (OED) is the principal historical dictionary of the English language, published by Oxford University Press (OUP), a University of Oxford publishing house.
 The dictionary, which began publication in 1884, traces the historical development of the English language, providing a comprehensive resource to scholars and academic researchers, and provides ongoing descriptions of English language usage in its variations around the world.

-Work began on the dictionary in 1857, although publication did not commence until 1884.
-The work then began to be issued incrementally in unbound fascicles (instalments), as work continued on other parts of the project.
+Work began on the dictionary in 1857, with unbound fascicles (instalments) published incrementally from 1884.
 The original title was A New English Dictionary on Historical Principles; Founded Mainly on the Materials Collected by The Philological Society.
 In 1895, the title The Oxford English Dictionary was first used unofficially on the covers of the series, and in 1928 the full dictionary was republished in 10 bound volumes.

 In 1933, the title The Oxford English Dictionary fully replaced the former name in all occurrences in its reprinting as 12 volumes with a one-volume supplement.
 More supplements came over the years until 1989, when the second edition was published, comprising 21,728 pages in 20 volumes.
 Since 2000, compilation of a third edition of the dictionary has been underway, approximately half of which was complete by 2018.

 In 1988, the first electronic version of the dictionary was made available, and the online version has been available since 2000.
 By April 2014, it was receiving over two million visits per month.
 The third edition of the dictionary is expected to be available exclusively in electronic form; the CEO of OUP has stated that it is unlikely that it will ever be printed.